ricardovaltierra/weather-app/README.md

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-This work, "weather app", take uso of the icons "plain weather icons" by MerlinTheRed, used under CC BY. "weather app" is licensed under CC BY by [Ricardo Valtierra].
+This work, "weather app", take uso of the icons "plain weather icons" by [MerlinTheRed](https://www.deviantart.com/merlinthered/about#about), used under CC BY. "weather app" is licensed under CC BY by [Ricardo Valtierra](https://github.com/ricardovaltierra).

 This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 International License][cc-by-sa].